lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-version: Version of maven to use. (default: mvn35)
+    :pre_build_script: Shell script to execute before the Sonar builder.
+        For example, install prerequisites or move files to the repo root.
+        (default: a string with only a comment)
     :stream: Keyword used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.